OUR BOARD OF GOVERNORS

 There is one vacancy on VIPA's board: one resident of St. Thomas.

 WHEN DOES VIPA'S BOARD MEET?

 The general session of the Board’s regular meetings is open to the public.
-Meetings will be conducted in person and/or via teleconference at the VIPA Administrative Building at 8074 Lindbergh Bay on St. Thomas and/or at the Henry E. Rohlsen Airport Terminal’s conference room on St. Croix.
+Meetings will be conducted in person and/or via video or teleconference at the VIPA Administrative Building at 8074 Lindbergh Bay on St. Thomas and/or at the Henry E. Rohlsen Airport Terminal’s conference room on St. Croix.

 VIPA BOARD MEETING SCHEDULE*